hrushikeshrv/ocw/CMU15445/index.md

 ---

 # CMU 15-445/645 - Database Systems
-Taught by Prof. Andy Pavlo in Fall, 2019
+Taught by Prof. Andy Pavlo in Fall, 2019 and Fall, 2023.
+The first 7 lectures are from the course taught in Fall, 2019, the rest are from the course taught in Fall, 2023.

 ## Course Description
 This course is on the design and implementation of database management systems.